|William Bjornstad (#47016546)|

-I am acceptable to transferring memorials on Find A Grave to anyone who requests them and who is a direct descendant of the person whose memorial I have posted.
-If I have incorrectly stated any information for any memorial that I have posted, please contact me through the Find A Grave message board or E-mail me and I will gladly make the necessary correction(s).
+I am acceptable to transferring memorials on Find A Grave to anyone who requests them and who is a direct descendant of the person whose memorial I have posted, unless I am also a direct descendant.
+If I have incorrectly stated any information for any memorial that I manage, please use the Edit tab feature and I will gladly make the necessary correction(s).
 Also, I do not object if anyone posts pictures to any memorials that I created and still manage.

 I do not have the ability to instantly make any changes or corrections to the Famous memorials that I have posted.
 Only the Find A Grave administrators can do that.
 If you should find an error on any Famous memorial that is credited to me, please contact firstname.lastname@example.org and provide them with the required changes/corrections.